Tá an chuid seo den suíomh idirlín ar fáil i mBéarla amháin i láthair na huaire.

 Irish financial institutions must report the details of these accounts to Revenue by 30 June each year.
 Revenue will exchange this information with the jurisdiction of tax residence of the account holder by 30 September each year.
 Revenue will only exchange information, where there is a legal basis to do so, through secure electronic channels.
 The first exchanges of information under CRS will happen in September 2017.

 Financial institution should use Revenue Online Service (ROS) to register for the CRS reporting obligation.
 If you do not have access to ROS, you need to register as a reporting entity.
 This can be done by completing a Reporting Entity Registration Form.
 If you are an agent representing a reporting entity, you can register your client through ROS.
 Once registered as a reporting entity you will be able to access ROS and register for the CRS reporting obligation.
 You can then send CRS returns to Revenue through ROS.
-See the CRS and the CRS naming conventions for more information in relation to the format of your CRS return.
+See the CRS and the Filing Guidelines for DAC2-Common Reporting Standard (CRS) for more information in relation to the format of your CRS return.

-See the Revenue guide to filing a CRS return for more information on how to:
+See the Filing Guidelines for DAC2-Common Reporting Standard (CRS) for more information on how to:

 Next: What types of financial institution report to Revenue under FATCA and CRS?